The biggest China

 which are pretty shady deals.
 Basically, a Chinese business buys out a bankrupt

-or otherwise defunct company in the US that still has a valid stock
+or otherwise defunct company in the US

 Of course,